crashappsec/chalk/src/docs/guide-user-guide.md

 - Leave sub-marks in place.
-- Lift them into the top-level object in full, adding them to the `EMBEDDED_CHALK` key, in which case they should not be placed in (or should be removed from) the embedded objects.
+- Lift them into the top-level object in full, adding them to the `EMBEDDED_CHALK` key, in which case they should not be placed in the embedded objects, or should be removed from them if already there.

 In the third case, allowing individual object marks to exist independently in the artifact would make it harder to support simple extraction.
-Currently, multiple marks independently existing in a single document (such as executables) that is not a well-defined image format is not allowed, as of the current version.
+As of the current version, multiple marks independently existing in a single document (such as executables) that is not a well-defined image format is not allowed.

 ### Replacing existing marks

 When a Chalk mark already exists in a document, it's up to the context of the insertion whether the the existing chalk mark should be removed.
-An existing chalk mark should be preserved in many cases.
+In most cases, an existing chalk mark should be preserved.
 For instance, when chalking during deployment, any previous chalk mark from the build process should be preserved.

 In such cases, there are three options:

 1. The old chalk mark can be kept, in its entirety, in a key in the new chalk mark called `OLD_CHALK_MARK`.
-2. If the user is confident that data about the chalk mark being replaced was captured, then the mark can be replaced with the single key `OLD_CHALK_METADATA_ID`, whether the value of this key is the `METADATA_ID` of the mark being replaced.
+2. If the user is confident that data about the chalk mark being replaced was captured, then the mark can be replaced with the single key `OLD_CHALK_METADATA_ID`, where the value of this key is the `METADATA_ID` of the mark being replaced.
 3. Similarly, one can use the `OLD_CHALK_METADATA_HASH`, if full hashes are preferred to IDs.

-Particularly in the latter two scenarios, note that if the value is not reported itself, and the mark is replaced again, the link between marks will be lost, so we strongly discourage using those keys without reporting.
+Particularly in the latter two scenarios, note that if the old chalk mark is not reported before being replaced, and then the mark is replaced again, the link between marks will be lost.
+Therefore we strongly discourage using those keys without reporting.

 ### Mark Extraction Algorithms